Search

 Supporting Emotional Development

-Social stories are equally effective in supporting emotional development, offering a framework for children to understand their own emotions and those of others.
-By providing context and language around feelings and reactions, social stories can foster emotional understanding and self-regulation, critical components of social-emotional learning.
+This kind of story is equally effective in supporting emotional development, offering a framework for children to understand their own emotions and those of others.
+By providing context and language around feelings and reactions, a story can foster emotional understanding and self-regulation, critical components of social-emotional learning.

 Social Story Examples for Early Learning